-Nearly all of the Company's products are imported from China into the Port of Long Beach in Southern California.
+Nearly all of the Company's products are imported from China into the Port of Long Beach in Southern California and the Port of Prince Rupert in British Columbia.
 There are many links in the distribution chain, including the availability of ocean freight, cranes, dockworkers, containers, tractors, chassis and drivers.
-The timely receipt of the Company's products is also dependent upon efficient operations at the Port of Long Beach.
+The timely receipt of the Company's products is dependent upon efficient operations at these ports.
 Any shortages in the availability of any of these links or disruptions in port operations, including strikes, lockouts or other work stoppages or slowdowns, could cause bottlenecks and other congestion in the distribution network, which could adversely impact the Company's ability to obtain adequate inventory on a timely basis and result in lost sales, increased transportation costs and an overall decrease of the Company's profits.